H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [Core Switch-dhcp-pool-2] quit

-# Enable the DHCP service.
+# Enable the DHCP server service.

 [Core Switch] dhcp enable